filipsobol/akta/docs/routes/routing.md

 ## Dynamic routes

-Dynamic routes allow you to handle requests with variable paths.
+Dynamic routes allow you to handle requests where parts of the path are variable.

-### Single segment
+### Variable segments

 If only a single segment is variable, use can use square brackets with the name of that segment inside of it.